-A Friday Workbox can be used for any kind of work that you do outside of managing your home.
-Organize 365 currently has 8 different workboxes – corporate, direct sales, professional organizer, real estate agent, entrepreneur, teacher, homeschool, and volunteer.
+A Friday Workbox® can be used for any kind of work that you do outside of managing your home.
+Organize 365® currently has 2 different workboxes – business and education.
 In the Playbook for each specific kind of Workbox, I share my system for how I organized my work into buckets.
-In the podcast, I share how I quickly developed a Workbox for my direct sales business and a separate one for my virtual assistant.
+In the podcast, I share how I quickly developed a Workbox® for my direct sales business and a separate one for my virtual assistant.
 As a professional organizer, I even organized the paperwork in home offices for people with direct sales businesses.

 4 Pillars of Business

 One of the reasons that the Workboxes are so effective in systematizing your work and keeping your papers organized is because it focuses on the 4 pillars of business.
 Every business grows and succeeds by focusing on these pillars: Leads & Marketing, Customers, Team & Personal Development, and Finances & Administrative Tasks.

 John Maxwell says “leaders have influence.”
 As the CEO and leader of Organize 365, I want to influence others towards a life transformation.
 I want to learn about you as a member of the Organize 365® community so I can be an effective teacher and so I can help you achieve the most you are capable of doing.
 Personality Assessments can help you in this area.

 I organize all of my different kinds of work on my Google Calendar using color coding.
 I use time blocking to ensure I am able to make time for my different kinds of work and to ensure the tasks for each one get done.
 By color coding, I can see at a glance how I am spending my time, how my different roles are represented in my week.
 As part of my calendar, I also schedule driving time, especially when my kids were in middle school.